Tickets for these walks usually sell out months in advance. Click on individual walk for more info and pictures

 "Your walks are totally different and memorable: you talk about the people that lived in places that we look at interspersing descriptions of people with stories about the things they do and how they lived.
 Lots of tour guides and historians aren't interested in the working class!
 I just loved your description of the pub in Silvertown which had had the seat ripped with a Stanley knife and repaired duck tape! " Roger B - Summer 2015

 North Woolwich foreshore

 Isle of Dogs - old Millwall Dock entrance

 It gave its name to a whole area of London - The Clerks' Well - On the banks of the River Fleet in Clerkenwell.

-Ben Pedroche writes in his DO NOT ALIGHT HERE blog: "Paul Talling's latest book London’s Lost Rivers is a fascinating read that explores several buried rivers, and Paul has been running regular walks that follow the route of the most famous ones included in the book.
+Ben Pedroche author of DO NOT ALIGHT HERE writes: "Paul Talling's latest book London’s Lost Rivers is a fascinating read that explores several buried rivers, and Paul has been running regular walks that follow the route of the most famous ones included in the book.

 The walk I attended covered the River Fleet, which is the most famous buried river of all, with a long and colourful history along its full journey from Hampstead Heath to the Thames.
 Paul very kindly invited me along, as the route also passes by several sites included in Do Not Alight Here, in particular the area around Farringdon.

 I’d walked much of the route from Blackfriars to St Pancras before, but Paul filled the journey with some incredible facts that were new to me, illustrated with archive photos.
 Highlights on the walk included the site of the old Bridewell Prison, the Clerk’s Well of Clerkenwell, and Holborn Viaduct.
 I was pleased to see that the route also passed by Smithfield Market, which allowed Paul to throw in some of the sites included in Derelict London.